 - Visit French consulate website (find the appropriate one here) and and make online appointment at the same time you commence your CampusFrance application.
 Consulate appointments book weeks/months in advance so if you delay, you risk not receiving your visa on time.
 You do not need to wait for Campus France approval before scheduling your appointment.
 However, you need the CampusFrance e-mail before you can go to the consulate so schedule your appointment for at least three - four weeks after you have completed the CampusFrance application in its entirety.

 - Receive CampusFrance’s e-mail confirmation, print it out and write your CampusFrance ID number on it (beginning with "USXXXXXX").

 - Receive CampusFrance's Proof of Payment message, print it out.

 - Apply for student visa in person at the French consulate.
 Make sure you have all of the required documents by reviewing the consulate website very carefully.

 - Receive your visa and your residency form; you will need to keep this form and take it with you to France to complete the process

-- Complete your interview and medical exam once you arrive in France
+- Complete your interview once you arrive in France

 Students with passports to the following countries are not required to apply for a long-stay student visa: Switzerland, Andorra, Vatican, San Marino, Monaco, Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.